scottyschup/ruby-curriculum/language-basics/recursion.md

 local variables used by that method.

 If you get caught in a recursive loop, the stack will grow infinitely until the system runs out of memory.
-This is called a *stack overflow*, and Ruby will tell you that the stack level got too deep.
+This is because our methods depend on some method closing to close themselves (*i.e.* the base case) in the Fibonnacci example.
+Running out of memory like this is called a *stack overflow*, and Ruby will tell you that the stack level got too deep.

 ## Exercises